-Statistical analyses were performed using GraphPad Prism 8 (GraphPad Software, Inc.).
-When possible, data was analyzed blind to the genotype.
+Statistical analyses were performed using GraphPad Prism 8 (GraphPad Software Inc.).
+When possible, data were analyzed by researchers blinded to the genotype.
 Sample size for each experiment was determined based on similar studies.
-To compare the means of groups where normal distribution and similar variance between groups was confirmed, two-tailed Student's t-test (for two samples), one-way ANOVA (for more than two

-- samples) or two-way ANOVA followed by Sidak's or Tukey's post hoc test (for multiple variables) was used.
+To compare the means of groups in which normal distribution and similar variance between groups was confirmed, two-tailed Student's t test (for 2 groups), 1-way ANO-VA (for more than 2 groups), or 2-way ANOVA followed by Šidák's or Tukey's post hoc test (for multiple variables) was used.
 A P value less than 0.05 was considered statistically significant.
-Outliers were removed in two behavioral studies using the ROUT method with Q=1%, p < 0.0002. - 621
+Outliers were removed in 2 behavioral studies using the ROUT method with Q = 1%, P < 0.0002.
+To test the goodness of fit between an observed distribution and a theoretical distribution of frequencies, a chi-square test (χ^2) was used.
+For differential gene expression analysis of RNA sequencing data, raw P values were adjusted using the Benjamini-Hochberg method